U.S. flag

 Molecular genetic testing.
 Once the FREM1 pathogenic variants have been identified in an affected family member, prenatal and preimplantation genetic testing are possible.

-Pregnancies at high a priori risk.
-Ultrasound examination may be diagnostic of Manitoba oculotrichoanal (MOTA) syndrome if findings such as omphalocele, cryptophthalmos, anophthalmia/microphthalmia, widely spaced eyes, and/or a wide nose are detected.
+Ultrasound examination may be diagnostic of MOTA syndrome if findings such as omphalocele, cryptophthalmos, anophthalmia/microphthalmia, widely spaced eyes, and/or a broad nose are detected in a fetus known to be at increased risk for a FREM1 autosomal recessive disorder.
 However, mild findings may be difficult to detect on prenatal imaging.

 Pregnancies at low a priori risk.
-Chromosome analysis and possibly DNA-based testing for other specific disorders with findings similar to MOTA syndrome should be considered when omphalocele and craniofacial features associated with MOTA syndrome are identified on fetal ultrasound examination in a pregnancy not known to be at risk for MOTA syndrome.
+Consideration of genetic disorders with findings similar to MOTA syndrome (see Differential Diagnosis) should be considered when hypertelorism, unilateral or bilateral underdeveloped eye or eyes, broad or bifid nose, omphalocele, and kidney malformation are identified on fetal ultrasound examination in a pregnancy not known to be at risk for MOTA syndrome.

 Resources